Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 To be sure, Albus was relieved for Hagrid’s sake.
 He didn’t think the beast was especially dangerous, either — although it hadn’t been wise to use the creature as an example for a class of 3rd years.
 But Albus knew that he had nothing to do with the creature’s disappearance, and he was just as sure that Hagrid hadn’t either.
 An oddity, indeed.

 A couple of hours later he was roused out of bed and to the window, by one of his little silver monitors, where he was treated to the perfectly appalling sight of every Dementor in Hogsmeade swarming onto the school grounds and converging upon something by the edge of the lake.
-Apparently they had finally caught up to Sirius Black.
+Apparently they had finally caught Sirius Black.
 Given what we know about Albus’s stated opinion on Dementors, it’s the last thing that he had hoped to see, regardless of what he thought about Black.

 And Albus recognized that Patronus.
 He had seen Harry cast it during one of the last season’s Quidditch games, when young Malfoy and his friends had dressed up as Dementors as a prank.